lamassuiot/lamassu-kubernetes-chart/README.md

   --set simulationTools.enabled=true
   ```

-  **Core deployment + Alerts with email/STMP**
+  **Core deployment + Alerts with email/SMTP**

-  The alerts service is automatically deployed, but it needs some information to connect with an external SMTP server, see the Variables secction for more information on how to configure this service
+  The alerts service is automatically deployed, but it needs some information to connect with an external SMTP server, see the Variables section for more information on how to configure this service

   ```bash
   helm install lamassu . --create-namespace -n $NS \